Information from data!

-He is 60+ years old and feels it’s time to transfer his knowledge and experience to a younger generation.
-Romke has a doctorate in astronomy from the University of Groningen.
-Romke lives in Amsterdam.
+I am now 60+ years old and it feels the right time to transfer my knowledge and experience to a younger generation.
+I have a doctorate in astronomy (1988) from the University of Groningen.

 He proved to me to be an excellent educator.
 (Twan van der Schoot, partner TWAnRON, Alphen aan den Rijn)

 The course surpassed my expectations by far.
 (Ole Christian Astrup, senior researcher DNV GL, Oslo Norway)

 The course is held in small groups which gives the opportunity to go into depth on specific issues.
 (Agita Strēlniece, biostatistician Eurotransplant, The Hague)

 I think every scientist, who takes his/her data serious, should follow this course.
 (Ad Nieuwenhuizen, engineer Space Research Organisation Netherlands, Utrecht)

 Bontekoe is one of the few Dutch who truly understand the Bayesian approach.
 (Egbert Jan Vierkant, market analist Yakult, Amstelveen)